 I like to think of solving for x in this way as "picking the low-hanging fruit" first.
 I do what's easy first, usually addition and subtraction.
 I keep peeling layers away in this way until I have x isolated.

-This kind of problem can cause all kinds of confusion, but the basic procedure is rock-solid and easy to remember.Here's the problem:
+This kind of problem can cause all kinds of confusion, but the basic procedure is easy to remember.Here's the problem:

 There's one thing that really needs to be done in such a problem, and that's to get the variable out of the denominator.
 Always remember that: